yunsupj/SDC_Project/Computer_Vision/Behavioral_Cloning/README.md

 * `model.py` : Containing the script to create and train the model include pre-processing for input data set.
 * `drive.py`: For driving the car in autonomous mode with the trained model.
 * `model.h5`: Containing a trained convolution neural network
+* `video.mp4`: Video recording of vehicle driving autonomously at least one lap around the track.
 * `Behavioral_Cloning_notebook.ipynb`: model.py ipython format include example image for pre-processing

 ---